 The ISIRT will plan and coordinate the activities of all the offices involved and will keep other relevant offices advised as appropriate.
 In carrying out this responsibility, the ISIRT will ensure that important operational decisions are elevated to the appropriate levels to protect the fundamental interests of UNC Charlotte and others impacted by the incident.
 ITS will be responsible for documenting decisions made by the ISIRT.

-The CISO will be responsible for writing the final report(s) to the appropriate UNC Charlotte office(s) which summarizes findings regarding the information security incident and, if appropriate, making recommendations for improvement of related information security practices and controls.
+The CISO will be responsible for writing the final report(s) that summarizes findings regarding the information security incident and, if appropriate, making recommendations for improvement of related information security practices and controls.

 ISO/IEC 27002 was adopted by The University of North Carolina at Charlotte in 2012.
 All standards and guidelines are based on this code of practice for Information Security Management.